stribny/python-new-project/README.md

 - install [bandit](https://bandit.readthedocs.io/) for security-related checks
 - create `README.md` README file
 - create `.gitignore` file
+- initialize new Git repository

 ## How to use the template

 This is a [cookiecutter](https://cookiecutter.readthedocs.io) template.

-To use it, make sure you have at least Python 3.7 installed and install `cookiecutter` and `poetry`:
+To use it, make sure you have at least Python 3.7 and git installed.

+Then install `cookiecutter` and `poetry` via `pip`:

 ```
 pip install poetry --user